200sc/bebop/README.md

 The following is a list of known issues with the current version of the project, ordered by approximate priority for addressing them.

-- Support for importing relative .bop files is in progress.

 - We should be able to generate server code with handlers given all valid messages have op codes.

 - Tokenization and parsing could attempt corrective fixes to be able to report more than one error.

 - There are several incompatibilities between this compiler and the original compiler.
 These incompatibilities are documented (see testdata/incompatible), but we should attempt to resolve them.
 Trivially resolvable incompatibilities have been resolved already, remaining notes should involve raising upstream issues.

 ## Credit

 Original bebop compiler (C#, Typescript, ...): https://github.com/RainwayApp/bebop

-Valid testdata largely from above project.
+In addition to defining the spec this package follows, most initial testdata was taken from the above project.